NishanthPrajith/carIdentificationApp/README.md

 <br/>

 ### Add more classes to the training dataset
-- We also tried to add more car models to the training dataset.
-The model with more classes did not improve the performance.
-For now we will just stick with 23 car classes as we really have a good performance for the current models we have.
+One thing we tired at the behest our professor was to add more car models to the training dataset.
+The new trained model with more classes did not have much improvement in accuracy.

-- Initially we had 23 car classes, and then we added more car images to our dataset and increased the number of car classes to 40.
+Initially we had 23 car classes, and then we added more car images to our dataset and increased the number of car classes to 40.
 The performance of the model did get hurt, and the testing accuracy dropped about 10%.

-- Right now for a better user experiecne we decided to only keep the number of models to 23.
-For the future, we are thinking to added app features to help us retrain the model and then increase the number of car models.
-You can read more in the future outlook session.
+Right now for a better user experiecne we decided to only keep the number of models to 23.
+For the future, we are thinking of added app features to help us retrain the model and then increase the number of car models at gradual pace.
+You can read more in the [future outlook session](###App-Development).
 <br/>